PXAccumulator: To Modify the Processing Form to Use the Field Updated by PXAccumulator

 You will modify the constructor of the RSSVAssignProcess graph to make the Assign To column editable.

-You will then modify the ASPX code of the Assign Work Orders (RS501000) form and test the changes on the form.
+You’ll then modify the TypeScript code of the Assign Work Orders (RS501000) form and test the changes on the form.

 System Preparation

-Before you begin performing the steps of this activity, do the following:
+Before you begin performing the steps of this activity, perform these prerequisite activities:

-3. Add filtering parameter to the form by performing the Filtering Parameters: To Add a Filter for a Processing Form prerequisite activity.
+3. Filtering Parameters: To Add a Filter for a Processing Form to add filtering parameters to the form

-4. Implement a custom accumulator attribute by performing the PXAccumulator: To Implement a Custom Accumulator Attribute prerequisite activity.
+4. PXAccumulator: To Implement a Custom Accumulator Attribute to implement a custom accumulator attribute

 Step 1: Enabling the Editing of the Field